Address

 3. Problem Solving:

 Overly relying on AI solutions reduces critical thinking and problem-solving abilities.
-When solutions to every problem are readily available out there, the use of our abilities and our thinking is reduced.
+When solutions to every problem are readily available, the use of our abilities and our thinking is reduced.
 As quoted by Donald Hebb, “Neurons that fire together wire together.”
 It is a concept of synaptic plasticity describing the strengthening or weakening of neural connections based on the activity of individuals.
-But if there is overdependence on AI for minute tasks how will the neuron fire?
+But if there is overdependence on AI for minute tasks, how will the neuron fire?
 How will we strengthen the connections when we are simply not allowing them to form by thinking?
 Use of our cognitive, specifically the Prefrontal cortex, is shortened, reducing our problem-solving skills and having a direct impact on our mental health.

 4. Limiting Real-Time Experience: